 The first answer to this is don’t!
 Losing one’s job is a real fear in this day and age.
 There are several ways you can plan for and counteract this.
 The first is to set up a rainy-day fund.
 Save money in a separate account just in case something terrible happens.
 Be sure not to touch this fund and grow it as much as you can.
 You can also take out mortgage protection insurance.
 Several insurance products will cover your home loan payments should you lose your job or be unable to pay them for some time.
 Either way, if you’re properly prepared you needn’t worry about not being able to pay your home loan should disaster strike.

-For any Home Loan advice or assistance, contact BlackBox Finance through submitting an enquiry in the contact us section below, calling us on 1300 70 12 17 or sending an email to email@example.com.
+For broker guidance and home loan assistance, contact BlackBox Finance through submitting an enquiry in the contact us section below, calling us on 1300 70 12 17 or sending an email to firstname.lastname@example.org.
 Servicing Palm Beach, Currumbin, Burleigh Heads and the beautiful surrounding areas.
 We are your local Palm Beach Mortgage Brokers.